View Source AWS.SageMaker (aws-elixir v1.0.7)

 Also stops the schedule had not already been stopped.
 This does not delete the job execution history of the monitoring schedule.

-Deletes an SageMaker notebook instance.
+Deletes an SageMaker AI notebook instance.

-Before you can delete a notebook
+Before you can delete a notebook instance, you must call the

 API.

 When you delete a notebook instance, you lose all of your data.
-SageMaker removes the ML compute instance, and deletes the ML storage volume and the network interface associated with the notebook instance.
+SageMaker AI removes the ML compute instance, and deletes the ML storage volume and the network interface associated with the notebook instance.

 delete_notebook_instance_lifecycle_config(client, input, options \\ [])